Xin-Chang/spring-integration-samples/README.md

 # Categories

-Below is a short description of each category.
+Below is a short description of each sample category.

 ## Basic